 - To refrain from verbal and written communications.

-- To complete a daily work-as-practice period (a ‘yogi job’), as health permits.
+- To complete a daily service period, as health permits.

 - To participate in two meetings each week with your Forest Refuge teachers.